navapbc/template-application-nextjs/docs/decisions/app/0005-server-rendering.md

 - Great for mostly static sites, when the markup can be generated ahead of time.
 - Minimal infrastructure is required.
 The prerendered HTML files can be served from a CDN, such as AWS CloudFront connected to an S3 bucket.
 Assuming other best practices are followed, like optimizing images and not loading MB's of client-side JS, this can translate to fast page loads and low costs.
+- Lighter operational and compliance requirements.
+Security approval documentation is simpler due to a smaller attack surface, and on-call responsibilities are reduced.

 Cons